art101nft/radio.art101.io/README.md

 ### Stack

-PhunkRadio aims to be minimalistic/small using:
+Art101 Radio aims to be minimalistic/small using:

 - Python >= 3.7
 - SQLite